SyphaxAdene/SmartCityDataEngineeringProject/README.md

 Longitude ...etc

 ### Events Data
-Events data is collected from various sources, including city event calendars and ticketing systems.
+Events data is produced by me (mock data) in my local computer and send them to Azure SFTP using the WINSCP tool, Then ingested by ADF from SFTP to Bronze Layer.
 It includes:

 Event name
 Event type